kaandesu/vr-raylib-libmpeg2/README.md

 So far:

 - Implemented video playback using Raylib and libmpeg2 to decode MPEG-2 video.
-- Managed frame parsing and rendering at ~30 FPS, converting video frames to RGB for display.
+- Managed frame parsing and rendering at 60 FPS, converting video frames to RGB for display.

+Current on-going tasks:

+- [x] entering the 3D mode and rendering the video texture on a plane
+- [ ] adding the VR mode

 <div align="center">
   <img width="520" src="./data/demo.gif">